How To Apply for Citizenship by Naturalization

-If you are a U.S. Lawful Permanent Resident (Green Card-holder), who meets the residency and background-check requirements, you can apply for Citizenship by Naturalization.
+If you are a U.S. lawful permanent resident (green card holder) who meets residency and background check requirements, you can apply for citizenship by naturalization.
 There are many benefits to becoming a U.S. citizen.
-For example, once you become a U.S. citizen, you will be able to vote in U.S. elections, come and go from the U.S. as you please, and apply for your eligible family members to receive U.S. Green Cards.
+For example, once you become a U.S. citizen, you will be able to vote in U.S. elections, travel to and from the U.S. as you please, and apply for your eligible family members to receive U.S. green cards.
 The application process is pretty straightforward.
 For most people, it costs $725 and takes 7-15 months.
-This article explains how to apply for U.S. citizenship in 9 easy steps.
+This article explains how to apply for U.S. citizenship in seven easy steps.

 Now that you are sure that you aren't already a U.S. citizen, it is time to determine whether you can become a U.S. citizen.
 With a few exceptions, applicants for U.S. citizenship need to meet the following requirements:

-You can determine whether you are eligible for U.S. citizenship by completing the U.S. Citizenship and Immigration Service (USCIS)' Naturalization Eligibility Worksheet.
+You can determine whether you are eligible for U.S. citizenship by completing USCIS’ Naturalization Eligibility Worksheet.
 The worksheet contains extensive information that explains the application requirements and any exceptions.

 To complete Form N-400 you will need to have the following documents and information on hand: